take the spade from my hands (and fill in the holes you've made)

 "Princess," boomed the deep baritone of Lord Vader, "I've been called on urgent military matters for the Emperor.
 I will have to leave immediately."

-"I express my condolences for your father on behalf of the Empire" said the black mask.
+"I express my condolences for your father on behalf of the Empire," said the man in the black mask.
 Vader was a huge hulking figure.
 It was said he had the strange power the Jedi's of the Old Republic had.
 Her father had always wanted her to avoid Vader at all costs.

-The Dark Lord turned out of the room and walked out without another word.
+The Dark Lord turned out of the room and walked out without another word, cape billowing out behind him.
 Leia brought her hand from behind her back and looked at the pendent once more.

 "My father would be honored," she said sardonically to herself.